Black Zoo: Production

 Herman Cohen had the idea for the film, and hired Aben Kandel to work with him on the script.
+Finance came from Allied Artists.

 Cohen had worked with Gough previously in Horrors of the Black Museum and Konga.
+He was brought into the US for the role.
+Gough later said this film was the favorite of the ones the actor made for Cohen because of the involvement of the animals.

+The film was shot at Raleigh Studios.
 The animals were provided by Ralph Helfer, most notably Zamba, who played one of the two male lions (Zamba Jr. and Tammy also appeared playing another lion and a lioness, respectively).
 The zoo was built at Raleigh Studio (formerly Producers Studio) on North Bronson in Hollywood, California.
 The entire zoo seen in the picture was an interior set.

 Publicity was done with the cats – including an appearance on The Tonight Show Starring Johnny Carson.
 Cohen did not like the title, preferring Horrors of the Black Zoo.

 Reception

 The Monthly Film Bulletin wrote: "As a macabre essay, this has some unusual moments, notably the scenes showing the wild menagerie draped around the living-room furniture; but as a whole it suffers from an extravagant and rather silly script, and from Michael Gough's (perhaps inevitable) overplaying in the central role.
 Jeanne Cooper is rather fetching as his wife."

+The film grossed $260,000 in its first seven days in New York.

+Cohen intended to follow it with The Haunted Jungle.